 Although Mallinckrodt had its own industrial hygiene group and did most of its own safety work (Eisenbud 1975; MCW 1955d; AEC 1950a), AEC's Health and Safety Laboratory (HASL) also did periodic air sampling and other surveys for the operating plants.
 While some records of the Mallinckrodt surveys survive, they essentially cover the same work and time periods as AEC's surveys, except for some special cases.
-In this document preferential use is made of the AEC air concentration data because AEC developed and used the standard survey methods.
 During the early years, film badge servicing, urinalysis, and breath radon analyses were done under the aegis of HASL (AEC-NYOO) (Eisenbud 1975); later, Mallinckrodt took over this work for its own plants and created the corresponding records.
 Eventually, however, HASL resumed doing the urinalysis and breath radon analysis for a time (MCW 1955d), but eventually Mallinckrodt did its own urinalyses again (ORAU 1983b).
 It appears that most of the records of this monitoring are available.
-The external dose records needed for dose reconstruction are mostly available from 1946 on, but are missing for the period 1942-1944 and for most of 1945, and are also missing for the period of some time in 1954 to the end of operations; the internal dose records (as bioassays) are mostly available from 1948 to the end of operations, but are missing for the period 1942-1947.
-Records for the postoperations decontamination and decommissioning should be found with the Weldon Spring records since film badges were issued from Weldon Spring (MCW 1961b), but to date the Weldon Spring records are not available except by request for individual claim subjects.
+The external dose records are mostly available from 1946 on, but are missing for the period 1942-1944 and for most of 1945.
+Some external dose records from 1954 to the end of operations are available.
+The internal dose records (as bioassays) are mostly available from 1948 to the end of operations, but are missing for the period 1942-1947.
+Records for the post-operations decontamination and decommissioning should be found with the Weldon Spring records since film badges were issued from Weldon Spring (MCW 1961b), but to date the Weldon Spring records are only available for individual claims.